 Hahrie also acted as co-convenor of a Policy Advisory Committee for the 2008 Obama campaign and served as Chair of the Advisory Committee to the EAC Agency Review Team on the Obama-Biden Transition Team and also as National Issues and Policy Advisor to Senator Bill Bradley’s presidential campaign in 1999-2000.

-For the inaugural year of Climb Wales, Hahrie will focus on the principles of community organising, equipping people to learn to work with each other to make the world as it should be a reality by identifying leaders, creating community around those leaders, and then drawing power from that community to make change.
+For Climb Wales, Hahrie will focus on the principles of community organising, equipping people to learn to work with each other to make the world as it should be a reality by identifying leaders, creating community around those leaders, and then drawing power from that community to make change.

 Hahrie said, “We at the SNF Agora Institute are looking for like-minded people and organizations around the world, with critical eyes and hopeful hearts.
 That is why we’re absolutely thrilled to be working alongside the Dragon’s Heart Institute which was born out of the COVID-19 response in Wales, recognizing we cannot simply go back to the way things were.
 Instead, together we can collectively take a step forward into the future of healthcare, one in which health services a co-produced with the people who use them, and one in which we all have access to the levers of change.”